MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 const instanceId = await myDossier.getDossierInstanceId();
 ```

-The `instanceId` is a unique GUID, which is different each time you embed a dossier into a container.
+The `instanceId` is a unique GUID, which is different each time you embed a dashboard into a container.

 ## Properties